Molla Ahmad Mosque: History

 The monument is in the type of mahallah mosque of the Old City.
-It was ordered by Nasraddin Gushtаsi ibn Hasan Hаjibаbа and constructed by architect-master, Mahmud ibn Sa'd in the early XIV century, who also built Nardaran Castle (1301) and mosque with minarets in Bibi-Heybat village.
-The monument was named after Ahmad by local residents, who was the akhoond of the mosque.
+It was ordered by Nasraddin Gushtаsi ibn Hasan Hаjibаbа and constructed by architect-master, Mahmud ibn Sa'd in the early 14th century, who also built Nardaran Castle (1301) and mosque with minarets in Bibi-Heybat village.
+The monument was named after Ahmad by residents, who was the akhoond of the mosque.

 Architectural features

 The mosque is quadrangular.
 It consists of a single small-sized hall.
 On the southern wall a simple mihrab, low shaped stone dome with crowns on sides, are installed.
 Its asymmetrical facade is finished with precisely profiled entrance and two windows, which were added in later period.

 On the upper part of the mosque there is an inscription in Arabic.
 The two-lined writing gives detailed information about construction date of the mosque, its client, and as well as the architect, who took an active role in constructing military, religious and memorial buildings and structures.
 In his works, influence of Shirvanshahs period is observed.